zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 image: images/feedback.jpg
 ---

-Feedbacks occurs when an environment reacts to an action or behavior.
+Feedback occurs when an environment reacts to an action or behavior.
 Every day in our life we giving and receiving feedbacks: we say hello to a friend we meet, we become happy by watching a comedy, and we are upset if we enter an examination room.
 Emotional reactions underlie the concept of feedback.

 In a company environment, A feedback turns to the process that describes how the result of a task performed by a person is reflecting on that person, to suggest how to correct and/or improve itself.